LifeStack-IO/lifestack-io.github.io/_snippets/google_sheet_queries_with_dates.md

 This builds a query dynamically, e.g. whenever the value of cell A1 changes, the results returned from the query will be updated.
 We can use this same technique to build dynamic queries based on dates.
 Normally, the format for dates used as [criteria][3] in the where clause of a query is *yyyy-mm-dd* (e.g. 2017-09-01).
 Helpfully, we can use the [text][4] function to provide this date formatting for us.

+There are two variations of these formulas.
+Both will work fine, but the second variation (with an explicit declaration that we are using a __date__ in our criteria) tends to be more robust.
+This is relevant when dealing with situations where the sheet you are using might not _know_ that your source data or query data should be handled as a date (e.g. the _number type_ is not set for the cell/range).

     Dynamic Dates
 {% highlight puppet %}
-QUERY(MY_DATA!1:1000, "select B, D, E, F, G, Y where G >= '"&TEXT(NOW(),"yyyy-mm-dd"))
+QUERY(MY_DATA!1:1000, "select B, D, E, F, G, Y where G >= '"&TEXT(NOW(),"yyyy-mm-dd")&"'")
 {% endhighlight %}{:class="formula"}

+{% highlight puppet %}
+QUERY(MY_DATA!1:1000, "select B, D, E, F, G, Y where date '"&TEXT(NOW(),"yyyy-mm-dd")&"' <= G")
+{% endhighlight %}{:class="formula"}

-The formula above uses the [now][5] function to generate a dynamic query that returns results where the date value in column G is in the future (relative to midnight on the current date).
+The formulas above use the [now][5] function to generate a dynamic query that returns results where the date value in column G is in the future (relative to midnight on the current date).
 We supply the format to the [text][4] function to ensure [query][1] can understand our date.
-You will also need to make sure that your source data is correctly interprete as a 'date' by using the _Format -> Number -> Date_ menu command.
+You should also make sure that your source data is correctly interpreted as a 'date' by using the _Format -> Number -> Date_ menu command.
 You can also use this same style to reference a cell containing a date (e.g. A1, rather than NOW()).
 Or you can perform a calculation using the current date:

     Date Ranges
 {% highlight puppet %}
 QUERY(MY_DATA!1:1000, "select B, D, E, F, G, Y where (G >= '"&TEXT(NOW()-14,"yyyy-mm-dd")&"' and G <= '"&TEXT(NOW()+14,"yyyy-mm-dd")&"')")
+{% endhighlight %}{:class="formula"}

+{% highlight puppet %}
+QUERY(MY_DATA!1:1000, "select B, D, E, F, G, Y where (G >= date '"&TEXT(NOW()-14,"yyyy-mm-dd")&"' <= G and date '"&TEXT(NOW()+14,"yyyy-mm-dd")&"' >= G)")
 {% endhighlight %}{:class="formula"}

 This example will return all rows where the date in column G is on or after 14 days ago and on or before 14 days in the future, e.g. within four weeks centred on today.
 This can be very useful for selecting 'current' or relevant rows of data from a larger set.